mhmzdev/SOLID-principles-dart/README.md

 }

-/// extends, it means we can `override` anyone of the parent's class methods class DartClassExtends extends DartClass {
+/// extends, it means we can `override` anyone of the parent's class methods
+/// we do not need to `override` all of them. class DartClassExtends extends DartClass {
   @override
   void concreteMethod() {